 Overview

 Sexual and reproductive health (SRH) is an essential component of the humanitarian response.
-Morbidity and mortality related to SRH is a significant global public health issue and those in humanitarian settings often face heightened risks and additional barriers to SRH services.
+Morbidity and mortality related to SRH is a significant global public health issue and people in humanitarian settings often face heightened risks and additional barriers to SRH services.
 Neglecting SRH in emergencies may lead to grave consequences including preventable maternal and newborn deaths, sexual violence and subsequent trauma, unwanted pregnancies and unsafe abortions and the spread of HIV and other sexually transmitted infections (STIs).

 Main guidance

-Emergency standard
+Emergency Phase

 - Ensure the health sector/cluster identifies an organization to lead implementation of the MISP.